scot8/cst8918-w24-a06-terratest/README.md

 terraform destroy
 ```

-> Use your college username when prompted for the _labelPrefix_ variable.
+> Use your college username when prompted for the _labelPrefix_ variable.# Terraform-Webserver-Azure